JosephEoff/josepheoff.github.io/_posts/2023-06-08-pfaff30-31-5-stripping.md

 |![Test for lead 1](/assets/2023-06-08-pfaff30-31-5-stripping/1.jpg)|
 |![Test for lead 2](/assets/2023-06-08-pfaff30-31-5-stripping/2.jpg)|

 You dunk a swab in water, then rub it on the suspected lead containing paint.
-If the yellow swab turn red, then you've lead in the paint.
+If the yellow swab turns red, then you've got lead in the paint.

 As you can see, the paint on this Pfaff 30-31 contains lead.